- NEVER USE ALCOHOL OR DRUGS WHILE HANDLING A FIREARM

 I froze in my tracks.

-I explained this safety rule to the client and he immediately went into a tirade about how he can’t stand alcohol.
+I explained this safety rule to the client, and he immediately went into a tirade about how he couldn’t stand alcohol.

 Well now.
 Wait.

-I don’t drink often and if I do, I don’t drink much.
+I don’t drink often, and if I do, I don’t drink much.
 This is my personal choice.
-If a client, my friend, your friend or someone chooses to drink, that is their choice.
-All I ask of them is to be a responsible representative for the gun-owning community.
+If a client, my friend, your friend, or someone chooses to drink, that is their choice.
+All I ask of them is to be a responsible representatives for the gun-owning community.
 (This is not intended to be an article about why or why not certain people should or shouldn’t drink.
 Let’s focus on safety with firearms)

 DON’T DRINK BEFORE OR DURING SHOOTING OR HANDLING A FIREARM.
 If you want to chug a cold beer when you return from harvesting your big horn sheep at 13,000 feet. by all means, go ahead.
-Just make sure the firearms are unloaded and locked away in a safe place.
+Make sure the firearms are unloaded and locked away in a safe place.

 There are important safety rules that come with owning and handling firearms.
 I have learned them.
 I teach them.
-I practice them and every now and again I have to be reminded of them.
+I practice them, and now and again, I must be reminded of them.

-Here is another reminder for those who may have forgotten and for those who use them daily and may become laxidasical.
+Here is another reminder for those who may have forgotten and those who use them daily and may become lackadaisical.
 Let’s all be good representatives!